RTEMS/rtems-docs/c-user/interrupt_manager.rst

     NONE

 DESCRIPTION:
-    This directive temporarily enables maskable interrupts to the ``level`` which was returned by a previous call to ``rtems_interrupt_disable``.
-    Immediately prior to invoking this directive, maskable interrupts should be disabled by a call to ``rtems_interrupt_disable`` and will be redisabled when this directive returns to the caller.
+    This directive is functionally equivalent to a ``rtems_interrupt_enable( level )`` immediately followed by a ``rtems_interrupt_disable( level )``.
+On some
+    architectures it is possible to provide an optimized implementation for this sequence.

 NOTES:
     This directive will not cause the calling task to be preempted.

-    This directive is only available on uni-processor configurations.
+    This directive is only available in uni-processor configurations.
 The directives ``rtems_interrupt_local_disable`` and
-    ``rtems_interrupt_local_enable`` is available on all configurations.
+    ``rtems_interrupt_local_enable`` are available in all configurations.

+    Historically, the interrupt flash directive was heavily used in the operating system implementation.
+However, this is no longer the case.
+The interrupt flash directive is provided for backward compatibility reasons.

 .. raw:: latex